MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 _**Applies to:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 Actuals represent the reviewed and approved financial and schedule progress on a project.
-They are created as a result of approval of time, expense, material usage entries, and journal entries and invoices.
-Actuals should not be edited or deleted from the system as this could tamper the financial integrity and any integration with other financial and accounting sytems.
-Project Operations provides for corrections of actuals by creating reversing and replacing actuals at various points in the business process lifecycle of your projects.
+They are created when time, expense, and material usage entries, journal entries, and invoices are approved.
+You should not edit actuals or delete them from the system.
+Otherwise, you might adversely affect the financial integrity and any integration with other financial and accounting systems.
+Instead, Microsoft Dynamics 365 Project Operations lets you correct actuals by creating reversing and replacing actuals at various points in the business process lifecycle of your projects.

 ## Record actuals based on project events